How do I know if a car seat has passed government standards?

 Is it safe for my child to wear a winter jacket while buckled into their car seat?
 Are there car seat approved winter jackets?

-If you’re concerned about your child being warm enough when it’s cold out, you can use a blanket over the car seat harness or a thin fleece jacket under it.
+If you’re worried about keeping your child warm in cold weather, try placing a blanket over the buckled harness or using a thin fleece jacket that fits snugly under it.

-Is it safe to rent a car seat or use a second-hand seat?
+Is it safe to use a second-hand seat?

 What does the expiration on a car seat really mean?

-The expiration date can usually be found on a sticker affixed to side or bottom of the seat, or the registration card.
+You can usually find the car seat’s expiration date on a sticker on the side or bottom of the seat, or on the registration card.